Skip to content

 Upgrade Flow

-For each node selected by the operator:
+For each node selected by the operator, the following steps run:

 Step Action